All Episodes

 The OIG report describes in detail the preparation of the four applications for electronic surveillance against Mr. Page.

-It also describes several instances in which the FBI personnel withheld NSD information in their possession, which was detrimental to their case for believing that Mr. Page was acting as a agent of a foreign power.
+It also describes several instances in which the FBI personnel withheld NSD information in their possession, which was detrimental to their case for believing that Mr. Page was acting as an agent of a foreign power.

-In addition, while the fourth electronic surveillance application for Mr. Page was being prepared, well, an attorney in the FBI's office of general counsel engaged in conduct that apparently was intended to mislead the FBI agent who ultimately swore to the facts in that application about whether Mr. Page had been a source of another government agency.
+In addition, while the fourth electronic surveillance application for Mr. Page was being prepared, well, an attorney in the FBI's office of general counsel engaged in conduct that apparently was intended to mislead the FBI agent, who ultimately swore to the facts in that application about whether Mr. Page had been a source of another government agency.

 That's when they altered the CIA's description of the work of Carter Page.